-A 20 mile-loop, with an elevation of 20,000 feet that must be completed 5 times, the Hurt 100 is so rough it’s been known to cause hallucinations.
-But if running through a semi-tropical rainforest for 40 hours sounds like a dream to you, this one’ll be a game-changer.
+A 20-mile loop, with an elevation of 20,000 feet that must be completed 5 times, the Hurt 100 is so rough it’s been known to cause hallucinations.
+But if running through a semi-tropical rainforest for 40 hours sounds like a dream to you, this one will be a game-changer.

 The Grand to Grand is the first self-supported stage footrace in America.
 A handful of fierce adventurers run through the Utah and Arizona desert, the remotest part of continental America, where Montezuma’s gold is allegedly buried.

 The only stage-race to start from one of the Seven Natural Wonders of the World, the Grand begins at the rim of the Grand Canyon, and finishes on the summit of the Grand Staircase, running past sand-dunes and red-rock slot canyons.

 An unforgettable mountain-running expedition with views of the Garibaldi Mountain’s snow-capped peaks shooting out of the Pacific Ocean, the Squamish 50 recently sold-out eight mounts early and it’s easy to see why.
 Fanatics leave as high on the trail’s incredible natural beauty as they are on painkillers.

 If you need a double-dosage of gorgeous flowing rivers and lush mountain range, there’s always the Squamish 50/50, a completion of the 50 mile and 50k race back-to-back.